 Every teacher knows that as the end of the school year draws near, it’s harder to keep the focus on schoolwork.
 The same is true if you homeschool.

-This week we’ve been having fun with this simple hands-on math activity, perfect for teaching subtraction facts.
+This week we’ve been having fun with this simple hands-on subtraction activity.

 Affiliate links have been provided in the post below.